MickPunungwe3000/mickpunungwe3000.github.io/_posts/2025-08-23-approaching-load-balancing.md

         User getUser(@PathVariable("id") Long id);
     }

-Spring Cloud Gateway → Edge routing + retries + weight-based balancing (dev-controlled).
+Spring Cloud Gateway -> Edge routing + retries + weightbased balancing (dev controlled).
 These are the knobs we own.

 ### 5. Health & Resilience (Dev Side)

 Infra will ping /health.
 What we expose is up to us:
--Add custom health indicators (e.g., DB reachable, cache alive).
+- Add custom health indicators (e.g., DB reachable, cache alive).
--Fail fast when a dependency is dead.
+- Fail fast when a dependency is dead.
--Wrap calls in Resilience4j circuit breakers + retries.
+- Wrap calls in Resilience4j circuit breakers + retries.

 If we don’t expose proper signals, the load balancer keeps hitting a sick node, and TPS tanks.

 ### 6. Observability = Developer Debugging

 DevOps can give you dashboards, but the signal quality comes from our code:
--Add request IDs to logs (MDC).
+- Add request IDs to logs (MDC).
--Publish TPS metrics via Micrometer.
+- Publish TPS metrics via Micrometer.
--Trace requests with OpenTelemetry spans.
+- Trace requests with OpenTelemetry spans.

 Without this, all DevOps sees is “node 2 is red.”
 With our code-level observability, we can explain why.
-Dev’s Load Balancing Checklist
+Dev’s Load Balancing Checklist:

--My service is stateless
+- My service is stateless
--I know my TPS ceiling per node
+- I know my TPS ceiling per node
--I know which balancing algo is in play and its side effects -My app exposes real health signals
+- I know which balancing algo is in play and its side effects
+- My app exposes real health signals
--I’ve added retries + circuit breakers (without doubling traffic) -I can see TPS per node in metrics and trace requests across nodes
+- I’ve added retries + circuit breakers (without doubling traffic)
+- I can see TPS per node in metrics and trace requests across nodes

 Closing Thought